Did you know that in Tennessee a woman may be prosecuted for the illegal use of a narcotic drug laws and penalties while pregnant?

 According to the criminal attorneys at Horst Law in Nashville, getting arrested and charged with possession means you could be facing suspension of your driver’s license, community service, fines, forfeiture of property, probation and even time in jail or prison.

-So here are six laws you need to know right now to ensure that doesn’t happen:
+So here are schedule 6 drugs Tennessee you need to know right now to ensure that doesn’t happen of drug laws and penalties:

 1. Simple Possession

-You can be charged with simple possession if you have a controlled substance on your person, but it’s not enough to warrant a felony possession.
+You can be charged with simple possession if you have a controlled substance on your person, but it’s not enough to warrant a felony possession by drinking Indiana DUI laws.

 But if law enforcement finds a controlled substance in a car or house that is registered to you, that is also grounds for a simple possession charge.